How to Add Inventory in Google Merchant Center

 The required attributes for local inventory remain id, store_code, and availability.

-3) Automating store inventory updates via the Content API (localinventory.custombatch)
+Automating Inventory Updates via the Content API

-What you can update via API
+What You Can Update via API

 https://www.googleapis.com/auth/content